 In fact, your ability to deliver the best patient care can be compromised down the line if you neglect to pursue the best reimbursement rates with your insurance carriers.

 If you don’t negotiate with insurance panels and have your fee schedule adjusted to match rising costs and inflation as a licensed physician or practitioner, your business will suffer as the years go on.
 It will be more difficult to offer competitive staff salaries, maintain your equipment, and pay your facility’s overhead, leaving your private practice and patients to suffer the consequences.
-Negotiation is an important step in providing affordable quality healthcare to your patients.
+Negotiation is an important step in affordable quality healthcare delivery to your patients.

 Negotiating Tip #2: Gather Your Data